Run an execution client

 2. Leave the execution client running

-It will then start syncing the chain, up to the merge.
+The execution client will be syncing the chain, up to the merge.
 Once it reaches this point, it will wait for the beacon node to provide further sync instructions.

-It is safe to start the beacon node even if the execution client is not yet fully synced.
+It is safe to start the beacon node even if the execution client is not yet fully synced and vice versa.